pkanGitHub/GameMems/README-T.md

 In order to use this app:

 1. clone it
-2. `cd GamesMems` if you are not yet in the file
+2. `cd GamesMems` if you have not yet get into the file
 3. run `bundle install`
 4. run `rake db:migrate`
 5. then run `shotgun`